epda JUNIOR AWARD FUTURE PACKAGING 2020

 DESIGN A PACKAGING WITH A SECONDARY LIFE!

 Young Designers, create an innovative packaging concept for an existing pharma, non-food, food, cosmetics product with a FOCUS ON RE-USABILITY.
 You can use an existing brand or you can create a brand/product name/logo yourself.
 You are totally free to choose your preferred (re-or upcycable) packaging material.
 HERE is the briefing document for you.
+Please use the entry template to be downloaded from HERE.

 This year’s run is targeted at students in the field of design.